j-d-b/tas-server/README.md

 ### Usage
 The JWT must be included in the HTTP authorization header to access much of the TAS queries.

-Verification of the JWT (that it has been encoded with the correct `JWT_SECRET`) allows access to all of the queries (`authentication`), though the `userRole` field in the token is also checked to ensure the query can be performed by that given user (`authorization`).
+Verification of the JWT (that it has been encoded with the correct `PRIMARY_SECRET`) allows access to all of the queries (`authentication`), though the `userRole` field in the token is also checked to ensure the query can be performed by that given user (`authorization`).

 **Example implementation:** The **TAS Web Application** stores the JWT given on login in `window.localStorage` and includes it with every request to the backend API. *'Logging out'* of the application removes the JWT from storage.